 Invasive Species

-Lake Margrethe Eurasian Milfoil Treatment, August 13, 2020
+Lake Margrethe Eurasian Milfoil Treatment

-13th by the Professional Lake Management Company of Howard City, Michigan.
-Our lake has not been fully treated since 2016 and milfoil growth has spread dramatically in the last 4 years.
-This year’s treatment included a GPS survey to identify and locate as many milfoil beds as possible.
-Professional Lake Management located 51 acres which required treatment this year.
-The total bill for the 2020 invasive treatment was $35,433.63 and that bill is divided between the Lake Margrethe Special Assessment District (SAD), the Lake Margrethe Foundation, and the Michigan Department of Military and Veterans Affairs.
-Each of those sponsors will pay $11,811.21 to the Charter Township of Grayling, the supporting agency of the Lake Margrethe SAD.
+Lake Margrethe was again treated for Eurasian milfoil in August 2022, by the Professional Lake Management Company of Howard City, Michigan.
+Our lake was treated extensively in 2020 following a non-treatment period of 4 years (due to changes in the law and the need for the Special Assessment District, SAD).
+Milfoil growth had spread dramatically.
+The 2020 and 2021 treatments included a state of art GPS survey to identify and locate as many milfoil beds as possible.
+In 2020 Professional Lake Management located 51 acres which required treatment.
+The total bill for the 2020 invasive treatment was $35,433.63 and that bill was divided between the Lake Margrethe Special Assessment District (SAD), the Lake Margrethe Foundation, and the Michigan Department of Military and Veterans Affairs.
+Each of those sponsors paid $11,811.21 to the Charter Township of Grayling, the supporting agency of the Lake Margrethe SAD.
 The treatment area of 51 acres, which included the Harbor Beach canal, is the largest area we have ever treated.
-Unfortunately, we will never totally eliminate Eurasian
+Although we will never totally eliminate Eurasian Milfoil and Lake Margrethe will require continuing treatments to control the growth and spread of this invasive plant we are happy to report incredible results from the 2020 treatment.
+Below is a comparison map.
+Red is where milfoil was found in 2020 and yellow is where milfoil was found and treated this year.
+It is impossible to know what Lake Margrethe would look like now if we had failed to begin treatments in 2003.

-13th by the Professional Lake Management Company of Howard City, Michigan.
-Our lake has not been fully treated since 2016 and milfoil growth has spread dramatically in the last 4 years.
-This year’s treatment included a GPS survey to identify and locate as many milfoil beds as possible.
-Professional Lake Management located 51 acres which required treatment this year.
-The total bill for the 2020 invasive treatment was $35,433.63 and that bill is divided between the Lake Margrethe Special Assessment District (SAD), the Lake Margrethe Foundation, and the Michigan Department of Military and Veterans Affairs.
-Each of those sponsors will pay $11,811.21 to the Charter Township of Grayling, the supporting agency of the Lake Margrethe SAD.
+Lake Margrethe was again treated for Eurasian milfoil in August 2022, by the Professional Lake Management Company of Howard City, Michigan.
+Our lake was treated extensively in 2020 following a non-treatment period of 4 years (due to changes in the law and the need for the Special Assessment District, SAD).
+Milfoil growth had spread dramatically.
+The 2020 and 2021 treatments included a state of art GPS survey to identify and locate as many milfoil beds as possible.
+In 2020 Professional Lake Management located 51 acres which required treatment.
+The total bill for the 2020 invasive treatment was $35,433.63 and that bill was divided between the Lake Margrethe Special Assessment District (SAD), the Lake Margrethe Foundation, and the Michigan Department of Military and Veterans Affairs.
+Each of those sponsors paid $11,811.21 to the Charter Township of Grayling, the supporting agency of the Lake Margrethe SAD.
 The treatment area of 51 acres, which included the Harbor Beach canal, is the largest area we have ever treated.
-Unfortunately, we will never totally eliminate Eurasian
+Although we will never totally eliminate Eurasian Milfoil and Lake Margrethe will require continuing treatments to control the growth and spread of this invasive plant we are happy to report incredible results from the 2020 treatment.
+Below is a comparison map.
+Red is where milfoil was found in 2020 and yellow is where milfoil was found and treated this year.
+It is impossible to know what Lake Margrethe would look like now if we had failed to begin treatments in 2003.

 Eurasian Milfoil